Diabetic Neuropathy Pain

 • lifestyle factors, such as smoking or alcohol use

-Chinese Medicine is becoming more widely recognized for being able to distinguish between symptoms and “underlying conditions”.
 According to Chinese Medicine philosophy, every ailment falls into a category of imbalances in relationship to the function of the internal organs.
-Upon physical examination, a skilled Chinese Medicine practitioner can discern which internal organs are out of balance and predict how symptoms will progress given the severity of the imbalance.
+It is believed possible with thorough examination to discern which internal organs may be out of balance.

-There are two causes that are commonly observed to result in the symptoms of diabetic peripheral neuropathy; poor systemic blood circulation or poor peripheral fluid circulation.
-The imbalances in the associated internal organs can be identified and a therapeutic regimen implemented to restore them to health.
+There are two causes that are commonly believed to result in the symptoms of diabetic peripheral neuropathy; poor systemic blood circulation or poor peripheral fluid circulation.
+The imbalances in the associated internal organs may be identified and a therapeutic regimen implemented to help restore them to health.

 Treatment